-ADVOCACY – CARP is committed to enhancing the quality of life for Canadians as we age.
-Under the direction of Susan Eng, CARP’s dynamic Vice-President of Advocacy, CARP has become recognized as the most influential advocate for the Zoomer generation.
-Susan Eng was named one of the most powerful lobbyists by the respected political newsletter, the Hill Times, and CARP has become the “go-to” source for the media whenever they want a comment or reaction to a government policy dealing with health, pensions, retirement or other topics related to aging.
+Advocating for change – CARP is committed to enhancing the quality of life for Canadians as we age.
+CARP was named one of the most powerful lobby groups by the respected political newsletter, the Hill Times, and has become the “go-to” source for the media whenever they want a comment or reaction to a government policy dealing with health, pensions, retirement or other topics related to aging.

 CARP’s advocacy efforts focus on three main areas:

 Creating value for members –CARP’s buying power means that CARP members can save hundreds, even thousands of dollars a year, through a robust menu of “members-only” discounts and benefits on products and services they can use.
 It’s almost impossible not to earn back many times the $19.95 annual membership cost.

 - Products and services they use and value, such as the exclusive Zoomer Wireless low rate plan and phone, which features unique safety features ideally suited to 45-plus users.

 - CARP Insurance which offers comprehensive home and auto and travel insurance coverage

 - Nationally recognized brands, backed by quality providers with proven track records of customer satisfaction

 - Meaningful discounts or value-added extras that are exclusive to members